LakshmanNair/207-Final-Project/README.md

 ####

-The output of running this program is:
+The output of running this program through the API is:

 {
 "height": 408,